Weakened inspirals -- I: High mass ratio common envelope interactions in RGB stars

-Previous simulations \citep{Reichardt2019,gonzalez-bolivar_common_2022} similar to ours have also shown that material surrounding the binary is typically dragged into co-rotating which is in part responsible for halting the inspiral due to a quenching of net torques.
-Recently \citet{Gagnier2025} similarly found that any further evolution of the binary in the post-interaction environment is likely due to interactions between the inner, co-rotating layers around the binary and those outside this region which are not co-rotating.
-However, as previously mentioned, the resulting influence this may have on the binary's orbit is expected to be minimal.
+Previous simulations \citep{Reichardt2019,gonzalez-bolivar_common_2022} similar to ours have also shown that material surrounding the binary is typically dragged into co-rotation which is in part responsible for halting the inspiral due to a quenching of net torques.
+Recently \citet{Gagnier2025} similarly found that any further evolution of the binary in the post-interaction environment is likely due to interactions between the inner, co-rotating layers around the binary and those outside this region that are not co-rotating.
+However, as previously mentioned, the resulting influence on the binary's orbit is expected to be minimal.